JockLawrie/JuliaFromScratch.jl/docs/src/writing_functions.md

 ## Your first function

-__We aim for our project structure to have functions defined in files contained in the `src` directory, and code that uses these functions to be contained in the `scripts` directory.__
+__We aim for our project structure to have functions contained in the `src` directory, and code that uses these functions contained in the `scripts` directory.__

 To define the `calculate_age_in_years` function, open the `MyFirstProject.jl` in the `src` directory, and replace the contents with this: